SmartFlowAI/EmoLLM/README_EN.md

 </div>

-Everyone is welcome to contribute to this project ~
+🎉 Everyone is welcome to contribute to this project!

+🔍 Those who are interested in the principles and underlying implementations of LLMs can follow [ThinkLLM](https://github.com/aJupyter/ThinkLLM), which focuses on building various components of large models from scratch.

 ---